NXP/netxduo/addons/azure_iot/docs/README.md

 ### Build

 The Azure IoT Middleware for Azure RTOS is built as part of the NetXDuo.
-Make sure you have defined the following *marcos* when building it:
+Make sure you have defined the following *macros* when building it:

-Module | Marcos |
+Module | Macros |
 | --- | --- |
 | Azure IoT Middleware for Azure RTOS | `NX_ENABLE_EXTENDED_NOTIFY_SUPPORT`<br> `NX_SECURE_ENABLE`<br> `NXD_MQTT_CLOUD_ENABLE`
 | Azure Defender for IoT security module | `NX_ENABLE_IP_PACKET_FILTER`

 **NOTE:** Azure Defender for IoT security module is enabled by default.
 You can define `NX_AZURE_DISABLE_IOT_SECURITY_MODULE` to disable it.
 [Learn more](#azure-defender-for-iot-security-module).

-Follow [this example](/ports/cortex_m7/iar/inc/nx_port.h) to see how to define these *marcos* in the header file.
+Follow [this example](/ports/cortex_m7/iar/inc/nx_port.h) to see how to define these *macros* in the header file.

 ### Samples